 Rigorous skin care

-- Keep the skin clean and well-hydrated in order to prevent skin erosion and laceration.
+- Keep the skin clean and moisturized in order to prevent skin erosion and laceration.

 - Advise caregivers to regularly inspect other at-risk areas to identify early stages of decubitus ulcers.

-- Catheterization and/or a bowel program may be helpful for patients with incontinence.
+- Catheterization, , and/or highly absorbent incontinence products (e.g., diapers, pads) may be helpful for patients with incontinence.